- Industrial Sites and Premises

-We are situated in a beneficial transport connection point between the EU, CIS and Central Asia and are considered to be one of the core network hubs in Latvia and the Baltic Sea region between the East-West transit corridor and the European TEN-T transport network.
+We are situated in a beneficial transport connection point between the EU and Central Asia and are considered to be one of the core network hubs in Latvia and the Baltic Sea region between the East-West transit corridor and the European TEN-T transport network.
 To us a high level customer service means the ability to offer an infrastructure that responds to our customer demands – efficient transport routes and their combinations in both global and regional transport chains.

 The Port of Ventspils serves as a TEN-T base for effective delivery of goods in the Northern part of the EU.
 We offer complex transport solutions to companies by using sea, road, rail and air transport links.
 Ventspils is also connected with the Russian oil pipeline system Polotsk – Ventspils with the total capacity of 6 000 000 tons per year.